-The isomorphisms $\theta,\theta'$ give a conceptual and direct way to connect the structure and representation theory of the type $A$ affine Hecke algebras with that of the quiver Hecke algebras.
-In particular, one can identify the convolution products in the category of finite dimensional modules over affine Hecke algebras with the convolution product in the category of finite dimensional modules over quiver Hecke algebras.
-We give three applications of our main results in this paper.
-The first one is an equivalence of categories for quiver Hecke algebras and tensor products of its non-unital quiver Hecke subalgebras; the second one is a simplicity result for the convolution products of simple modules over quiver Hecke algebras; and the third one is the proof of a conjecture on the center of cyclotomic quiver Hecke algebras in the linear quiver cases and some special cyclic quiver cases.
-The explicit isomorphisms $\theta,\theta'$ also open the possibility to find out the (affine) Hecke algebras forms for the (cyclotomic) quiver Hecke algebras associated to any simply-laced Dynkin quiver other than type $A$.
+There is a famous conjecture for $\HH_n^\Lam(q)$ which asserts that every central element of $\HH_n^\Lam(q)$ can be written as a symmetric polynomial in its Jucys-Murphy operators $L_1,\dots,L_n$.
+Another more recent conjecture for $\R[\beta]$ asserts that every central element of $\R[\beta]$ can be written as a symmetric element in its KLR $y$ generators $y_1,\dots,y_n$ and KLR idempotents $e(\bi), \bi\in I^\beta$.
+As one of the main application of our result, we show that the center conjecture for $\HH_n^\Lam(q)$ holds if and only if the center conjecture for $\R[\beta]$ holds for each $\beta\in Q_n^+$.
+Using the isomorphisms $\theta,\theta'$ one can identify the convolution products in the category of finite dimensional modules over affine Hecke algebras with the convolution product in the category of finite dimensional modules over quiver Hecke algebras.
+As further applications of our main results, we derive an equivalence of categories for quiver Hecke algebras and tensor products of its non-unital quiver Hecke subalgebras under certain conditions as well as a simplicity result for the convolution products of simple modules over quiver Hecke algebras.

-We note that Rouquier has presented a similar isomorphism between certain different localized from of $\H_n$ and $\mathscr{R}_n$ in the preprint \cite[3.15, 3.18]{Rou1}.
+We note that Rouquier has presented a similar isomorphism (without proof) between certain different localized from of $\H_n$ and $\mathscr{R}_n$ in the preprint \cite[3.15, 3.18]{Rou1}.
 Our isomorphism $\theta,\theta'$ are different with Rouquier's isomorphisms and the algebra $\widehat{\H}_\beta$ we introduced in this paper does not appear in \cite{Rou1}.
-In another preprint \cite{Web}, Webster have proved that certain completion of $\H_n$ and of $\mathscr{R}_n$ are isomorphic to each other.